 The procedure used by Umicore is at first sorting, dismantling, and recycling the batteries enabling the careful recovery of valuable metals by using proprietary and unique melting technology.
 The main aim is to maintain the properties of the metals while recycling the battery infinitely.
 The recycling process helps in metal recovery and converting them into an alloy that can be reused in new rechargeable batteries or other related products.

-The disassembled process is where it needs to become careful enough to not let the hazardous substance to be exposed in the environment.
+The disassembled process is where it needs to become careful enough to not let the hazardous substance be exposed to the environment.
 Hydrometallurgical treatment is used once the three steps of sorting, dismantling, and recycling is done.